 War Crimes are defined in greater detail below.

-Crimes Against Humanity: severe offenses committed as part of a widespread or systematic attack directed against any civilian population.
+Crimes Against Humanity: severe offences committed as part of a widespread or systematic attack directed against any civilian population.
 Unlike war crimes, these can occur during peace or war and target people based on their identity or beliefs.

 Crimes Against Humanity are defined in greater detail below.

-*Crimes against humanity* protect civilians without distinction, encompassing any civilian population subjected to attack.
+Crimes Against Humanity protect civilians without distinction, encompassing any civilian population subjected to attack.
 The protection is broader in scope but requires the contextual element of a widespread or systematic attack [1].

 A fundamental distinction also lies in the policy requirement.

-*War crimes* do not require a policy element.
-Individual serious violations of IHL occurring in the context of armed conflict may constitute war crimes, regardless of whether they formed part of any plan or policy [3].
+War Crimes do not require a policy element.
+Individual serious violations of IHL occurring in the context of armed conflict may constitute War Crimes, regardless of whether they formed part of any plan or policy [3].

-For *war crimes*, the perpetrator must be aware of the factual circumstances establishing the protected status of persons or the character of the conflict.
+For War Crimes, the perpetrator must be aware of the factual circumstances establishing the protected status of persons or the character of the conflict.

-For *crimes against humanity*, the perpetrator must know that their conduct was part of, or intended to be part of, a widespread or systematic attack against a civilian population.
+For Crimes Against Humanity, the perpetrator must know that their conduct was part of, or intended to be part of, a widespread or systematic attack against a civilian population.

-Crimes against humanity represent one of the most serious categories of international crimes, addressing systematic or widespread attacks directed against any civilian population.
+Crimes Against Humanity represent one of the most serious categories of international crimes, addressing systematic or widespread attacks directed against any civilian population.
 The contemporary definition is primarily codified in Article 7 of the Rome Statute, which establishes both the contextual requirements (the "chapeau" elements) and the enumerated acts that constitute the crime [3].

-Article 7(1) of the Rome Statute defines crimes against humanity as any of the following acts when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack: murder, extermination, enslavement, deportation or forcible transfer of population, imprisonment, torture, rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization, sexual violence, persecution, enforced disappearance, apartheid, and other inhumane acts [1].
+Article 7(1) of the Rome Statute defines crimes against humanity as any of the following acts when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack: murder, extermination, enslavement, deportation or forcible transfer of population, imprisonment, torture, rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, sexual violence, persecution, enforced disappearance, apartheid, and other inhumane acts [1].

-The contextual requirements for crimes against humanity (commonly referred to as the "chapeau" elements) establish the threshold that distinguishes isolated criminal acts from systemic human rights violations qualifying as crimes against humanity.
+The contextual requirements for Crimes Against Humanity (commonly referred to as the "chapeau" elements) establish the threshold that distinguishes isolated criminal acts from systemic human rights violations qualifying as crimes against humanity.
 These elements serve as gatekeepers, ensuring that only the most serious and systematic violations fall within this category.

-*First*, the attack must be either widespread or systematic.
+Firstly, the attack must be either widespread or systematic.
 The Rome Statute employs the disjunctive "or," meaning that either element alone may satisfy this threshold.
 "Widespread" refers to the large-scale nature of the attack, reflecting the number of victims and the geographic scope of the acts.
-"Systematic" refers to the organized nature of the attack, suggesting a pattern or plan rather than random acts.
+"Systematic" refers to the organised nature of the attack, suggesting a pattern or plan rather than random acts.
 The Elements of Crimes clarifies that this requirement reflects the need for conduct that is impermissible under generally applicable international law [3].

-*Second*, the attack must be directed against a civilian population.
+Secondly, the attack must be directed against a civilian population.
 This element requires that the civilian population be the primary object of the attack, rather than military objectives or combatants.
-The attack may involve the multiple commission of acts referred to in Article 7(1) against any civilian population, pursuant to or in furtherance of a State or organizational policy to commit such an attack [3].
+The attack may involve the multiple commission of acts referred to in Article 7(1) against any civilian population, and that these acts are carried out deliberately to further a policy established by a state or organized group.

-*Third*, the perpetrator must have knowledge that their conduct was part of, or intended to be part of, a widespread or systematic attack against a civilian population.
-Importantly, this mental element does not require knowledge of all characteristics of the attack or the precise details of the State or organizational policy.
+Thirdly, the perpetrator must have knowledge that their conduct was part of, or intended to be part of, a widespread or systematic attack against a civilian population.
+Importantly, this mental element does not require knowledge of all characteristics of the attack or the precise details of the State or organisational policy.
 In cases of emerging widespread or systematic attacks, the intent element is satisfied if the perpetrator intended to further such an attack [3].

 Each enumerated act under Article 7(1) [1] carries distinct elements that must be proven independently.
 The Elements of Crimes [3] provides detailed specifications for each crime, though certain commonalities exist across the category.

-*Murder* requires that the perpetrator killed one or more persons, with the killing constituting part of a widespread or systematic attack against civilians and the perpetrator having knowledge of this [3].
+Murder: requires that the perpetrator killed one or more persons, with the killing constituting part of a widespread or systematic attack against civilians and the perpetrator having knowledge of this [3].

-*Extermination* involves killing, including by inflicting conditions of life calculated to bring about the destruction of part of a population, constituting or taking place as part of a mass killing of members of a civilian population [3].
+Extermination: involves killing, including by inflicting conditions of life calculated to bring about the destruction of part of a population, constituting or taking place as part of a mass killing of members of a civilian population [3].

-*Deportation or forcible transfer of population* involves the deportation or forcible transfer of persons to another State or location without grounds permitted under international law, where such persons were lawfully present in the area from which they were transferred [3].
+Deportation or Forcible Transfer of Population: involves the deportation or forcible transfer of persons to another State or location without grounds permitted under international law, where such persons were lawfully present in the area from which they were transferred [3].

-*Imprisonment or severe deprivation of physical liberty* requires imprisonment or severe deprivation of liberty of such gravity that it violates fundamental rules of international law, with the perpetrator aware of the factual circumstances establishing this gravity [3].
+Imprisonment or Severe Deprivation of Physical Liberty: requires imprisonment or severe deprivation of liberty of such gravity that it violates fundamental rules of international law, with the perpetrator aware of the factual circumstances establishing this gravity [3].

-*Torture* requires the infliction of severe physical or mental pain or suffering upon persons in the custody or under the control of the perpetrator, with the pain or suffering not arising solely from lawful sanctions [3].
+Torture: requires the infliction of severe physical or mental pain or suffering upon persons in the custody or under the control of the perpetrator, with the pain or suffering not arising solely from lawful sanctions [3].

-*Other inhumane acts* encompasses acts of a character similar to any other Article 7(1) acts, causing great suffering or serious injury to body, mental, or physical health [3].
+Other Inhumane Acts: encompasses acts of a character similar to any other Article 7(1) acts, causing great suffering or serious injury to body, mental, or physical health [3].

-War crimes (also known as violations of the laws and customs of war) concern serious breaches of international humanitarian law applicable in armed conflict.
+War Crimes (also known as violations of the laws and customs of war) concern serious breaches of international humanitarian law applicable in armed conflict.
 The legal framework for war crimes derives from multiple sources: the Geneva Conventions of 1949 and their Additional Protocols, customary international law, and the Rome Statute's Article 8 [2].

 The Geneva Conventions establish the foundational protections for persons protected during armed conflict, while Article 8 of the Rome Statute provides a comprehensive enumeration of war crimes within the ICC's jurisdiction [1].